 Integrity: We are committed to the highest standards of honesty and ethical conduct, which are the cornerstones of our profession.
 We are dedicated to upholding the highest moral and ethical standards.

 The goal of the Lawrence Township Police Department is to provide the most professional police services possible to the citizens of Lawrence Township and the State of New Jersey.
 Honesty and integrity are paramount to that goal.
-The mission of the Officer Accountability Bureau is to fully and impartially investigate all complaints about police officer conduct.
+The mission of the Internal Affairs Unit is to fully and impartially investigate all complaints about police officer conduct.
 Complaints about police officer conduct are accepted 24 hours a day, 7 days a week from all persons.
-During normal business hours, contact the Officer Accountability Bureau at 609-896-1111.
-After hours you can call 609-896-1111 and ask to speak with the Shift Commander.
-The attached is the 2020 Internal Affairs Synopsis with findings from conduct investigation.
-Please click here to see the Annual Major Discipline Reporting Form dated June 15 through December 31, 2021.
-Printable complaint form can be downloaded from here.
+During normal business hours, contact the Internal Affairs Unit at 609-896-1111.
+After hours you can call 609-896-1111 and ask to speak with the Shift Commander or use this email.

-For more details on complaint policy and procedure click here.
+For more details on the complaint policy and procedures click here.

 Citizens are able to commend a Department employee as a way of saying thanks for exemplary service or to let the employee know you appreciate their efforts in handling a problem.
 You may telephone the Chief’s Office at 609-896-1111, send an e-mail or complete the commendation form which can be downloaded here.
 The message or form will be forwarded to the employee and included in their personnel file.
 Please include the employee’s name, date, time and the location of the incident as well as the circumstances surrounding the event.
 Printable commendation form can be downloaded from here.

 |The Lawrence Township Police Department has implemented body worn cameras for their officers.
 All uniform officers will be wearing the body worn camera pictured below.